marky-mark/k8s_token/README.md

 # Info

-A small kubectl wrapper which searches for secret token names and copies the token to the clipboard.
+A small kubectl command line wrapper which searches for secret token names and copies the token to the clipboard.
 If more than 1 result exists an error is shown asking to refine the query, as the purpose of this tool is to copy the token to your clipboard.

 # Usage